To be eligible for submission to REF 2021, the outputs specified below must be deposited in an open access repository:

 Interdisciplinary research being submitted to Main Panel A or B that would also be admissible to Main Panel C or D may respect the longer of the two embargo periods.

 See Journal policies for more information on embargo periods and related tools.

 Note: In these cases, deposit should still be made into PURE.
 Library staff will ensure that the deposit will remain "closed" until open access requirements can be met.

-The following exceptions deal with cases where an output was not able to meet the criteria due to a technical issue.
+The following exceptions deal with cases where an output is unable to meet the criteria due to a technical issue.
 In the following cases, the output will not be required to meet the open access criteria (deposit, discovery or access requirements).

 The exceptions procedure at York is academic-led.
 Chairs of Departmental Research Committees will approve exceptions within their departments with final sign-off from the appropriate Associate Dean (Research).
 An audit log of evidence to support exceptions is maintained.
 Oversight of this log is undertaken by the Research Strategy and Policy Office.
 Exceptions are recorded in PURE by Library staff following sign-off.